-Two classic hip pockets lined with fleece keep hands warm.
-A chest pocket has sections for electronic devices and an opening for wiring.
-The jacket also comes with an internal pocket.
+Two classic hip pockets, lined with fleece, can be used to protect hands from the cold.
+The chest pocket has compartments for electronic devices and a cable pass-through.
+The jacket also features an internal pocket.

 Technical data